OrenCPC/guide-add-to-mobile-wallet-android/README.md

 ` var pushProvisioningInterface: VisaPushProvisioningInterface? = null `

-#### Step 2 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener
+#### Step 2 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener in your class

 ![image](https://user-images.githubusercontent.com/98814559/168614801-4384a181-00e0-4353-bd29-eea280568053.png)